 Farmers Market Vendor Application

 2. “Manage My Market” – All market applications are processed via “Manage My Market”, a Farmers Market Management software program.
-To apply to the summer market, you will have to first create a Manage My Market Vendor Profile (if you haven’t already), and you will then be able to complete the Mount Hope Market Online Application form.
+To apply to the summer market, first create a Manage My Market Vendor Profile at the link below (if you haven’t already).
+You will then be able to complete the Mount Hope Market Online Application form.
 (Don’t worry too much about the detailed Product Category section of the Vendor Profile–just select the general categories of what you sell.
 The complete/detailed Product List that you need to include when you upload your paperwork is what’s most important.)

 CLICK HERE to ACCESS the MANAGE MY MARKET WEBSITE LOGIN AND SUBMIT YOUR APPLICATION.
 (We recommend using Chrome or Firefox Internet Browsers when creating your Manage My Market profile and completing the application.)

 3. Upload all of the required licenses/permits/product lists/documentation via the “Licenses” section of your Manage My Market account.
 PLEASE INCLUDE EXPIRATION DATES WHEN UPLOADING.
 Your application will be considered incomplete until you have uploaded this paperwork.
 (You may scan or take photos of your permits/licenses and save as jpgs or pdfs to upload to your profile.)